Contact Nutrition Services & Diabetes

 Click here to view the Johns Hopkins Diabetes Guide, an online resource.
 It is accredited by the American Diabetes Association and the Joint Commission of Accredited Hospitals Organization's standards for practice and care.

 Self-management education is an essential component of diabetes treatment.
-Participants in an AADE program will be taught self-care skills that will promote better management of his or her diabetes.
+Participants in a ADCES program will be taught self-care skills that will promote better management of his or her diabetes.
 Through the support of the diabetes health care team and increased knowledge and awareness of diabetes, patients can assume a major part of the responsibility for their diabetes management with a goal of preventing or prolonging the complications of diabetes.

 Heywood's DSME Program will teach you the essential skills which will help you optimize your diabetic care and promote lifestyle changes.